 |Students living in dorm with a meal plan||$3,250 per semester|

-These costs vary by program, course load, and classes selected, so we estimate the books and supplies component to be $150 per course.
+These costs vary by program, course load, and classes selected; based on survey data we estimate the books and supplies component to be $312 per semester.
 MACC offers e-Books and other electronic resources for many classes.
 A Course Resource Fee is directly billed to students’ accounts at the time of registration.
 The fee gives students “day one” access to eResources, an eBook, and in some courses an online lab through Canvas.
 This fee is course specific and listed on the Student Data Sheet.
 To see a complete list of courses with Course Fees go the Fees and Tuition web page.

 The travel allowance is $298 per semester (2022-2023) .
 This allowance include costs for operating and maintaining a vehicle which is used to transport the student to and from school, but not for the purchase of a vehicle.
 Each student’s cost may vary depending on how far and often they travel for class meetings.
 We recommend car-pooling as a means for reducing transportation costs.
 The amount is based on survey results which indicated the average MACC student travels 38 miles each week to attend classes; multiplied by 49 cents per mile, which is the State of Missouri mileage reimbursement rate.